Trade/other name(s): Vantas

 Why would this drug be used?

-Histrelin implant is used to treat advanced prostate cancer.
+Histrelin implant is used to treat prostate cancer.

 How does this drug work?